Mamo1031/ARP/assignment1_new/README.md

       - Update the drone position;
       - Signal handling.

-- **map_window.c**: visualizes the simulation environment with targets, obstacles and the drone in the terminal using ncurses, while handling dynamic window resizing and real-time updates of the positions.
+- **map_window.c**: displays the simulation environment with targets, obstacles and the drone in the terminal using ncurses, while handling dynamic window resizing and real-time updates of the positions.
 It retrieves the drone's position and current score from shared memory and handles synchronization and shutdown with semaphores.
    - PRIMITIVES:
       - "game" structure (map dimensions, shared memory pointer for drone state and score, number of obstacles and targets);
       - Display functions;